 Cheese and Zaatar Manakeesh مناقيش الجبن و الزعتر

 Cheese and Zaatar Manakeesh is a popular breakfast in the Middle Eastern Arab cuisine.
-It is also eaten as part of a mezze or as snack.
-Like a pizza it can be sliced or folded.
+It is also eaten as part of a mezze or as a snack.
+Much like a pizza it can be sliced or folded.

 Noodles, onions, sugar and oil, usually served with fried egg on the top.